 Our sample quotes from IMG rang in higher than those from Travelex, John Hancock, or Allianz Global Assistance.
 This is partly because iTravelInsured LX (admittedly a deluxe plan) was the only one that met our coverage criteria.
 Of course, by paying more with IMG you’ll get a lot more out of your policy than you might with another company — especially if you need insurance for an adventurous (and potentially hazardous) trip.

 Why we chose it

 Allianz Global Assistance is our only top pick that offers annual, multi-trip plans to cover all your travels under a single policy.
 This is ideal if you frequently travel for business or have multiple vacations planned in a year.
 Keep in mind that the only annual plan to meet our coverage requirements is AllTrips Executive, its top-tier option.
 Still, costs averaged around a few hundred dollars — which is much cheaper than buying a new policy for every trip.

 Lengthy single-trip plans

-In addition to annual plans, Allianz Global Assistance offers single-trip coverage up to one year in length.
+In addition to annual plans, Allianz Global Assistance offers single-trip coverage up to 180 days in length.
 This is much more generous than companies like John Hancock and IMG, whose policies max out at 90 days.

 If you’re planning any trip longer than three months (say, an extended backpacking excursion or studying abroad) Allianz Global Assistance may be a great match.
 We’d recommend getting quotes from both Allianz Global Assistance and Travelex — our only two picks with coverage longer than 90 days.

 Kids’ coverage is included

 With the Allianz Global Assistance OneTrip Premier plan, kids age 17 and under are included on their parents’ policy for free.
 This is part of the reason Allianz Global Assistance returned some of the cheapest quotes in our group travel scenarios — coming in a close second to Travelex for the family of four.

 It’s also worth noting that children are not included on Allianz Global Assistance's lower-tier policies (Like OneTrip Basic or OneTrip Prime), so it actually ends up being cheaper for families to choose the plan with the best coverage.

 Points to consider